 The conference also covered the Sexual and Domestic Violence services funded by London Councils' grants programme.

-The Keynote speaker was be Joan Smith, journalist and Co-Chair of MOPAC’s VAWG Panel, tasked with addressing these issues at a strategic Pan-London level.
+The Keynote speaker was Joan Smith, journalist and Co-Chair of MOPAC’s VAWG Panel which is tasked with addressing VAWG issues at a strategic Pan-London level.

 Morning presentations and speakers included:

 - Domestic and Sexual Violence: The Troubled Families link – Mike Howes, Community Safety [LB Harrow]

 - The Gaia model.
 An integrated approach to tackling VAWG – Jade Holvey, Lead Commissioner Crime and Disorder [LB Lambeth]

 - The Angelou Partnership: Commissioning a new VAWG shared service across the Tri-boroughs – Meghan Field, Shared Services Violence Against Women and Girls [VAWG] Strategic Lead [LB Kensington & Chelsea] and Adam Taylor, Commissioning Manager – Community Safety, [Westminster City Council]